 - Mobile-friendliness.
-You should be using responsive design so that visitors can access your site using any device.
-Test this using the Mobile Friendly Test.
+You should be using a responsive design so that visitors can access your site using any device.
+Test this using the Mobile-Friendly Test.

 - Optimize your images.
 Images help to make your site more interesting.
 However, if they are too large, it can slow down your site.
 You should also optimize your images using keywords in the alt-text.

 - Internal linking.
 Linking to other pages and older posts keeps your visitors on-site longer and also helps you build authority with Google.

 - Short and descriptive URLs.
 Use relevant keywords in your URLs to make your posts and pages easier to index.

 These are some of the ways that website design and UX impact SEO.
 The main thing to remember is that all of the factors that improve your visitors’ experience also help you rank better.
 Google is increasingly rewarding sites that are user-friendly and that provide the best possible content.
 That said, let’s look more specifically at the role of content in SEO.

 Content and SEO

 Content marketing and SEO are really inseparable.
 This is truer now than ever before.
 While other factors such as backlinks are still important, Google now focuses on rewarding websites that provide the greatest value to visitors.

 There’s some confusion about this issue as some people believe that content marketing is distinct from SEO.
 This is looking at things from an outdated point of view from when it was possible to rank your site by gaming the system — for example, by keyword stuffing or buying lots of low-quality backlinks.
 This approach is no longer effective since Google began cracking down on “black hat” SEO tactics.
 Here are some of the ways you can make your content more SEO-friendly.